hyperledger/fabric/docs/source/developapps/smartcontract.md

 like to implement this ledger retrieval?

 That's it!
 In this topic you've understood how to implement the smart contract for PaperNet.
-You can move from this topic to see how the application calls the smart contract using the [Fabric SDK](./application.html).
+You can move to the next sub topic to see how an application calls the smart contract using the Fabric SDK.

 <!--- Licensed under Creative Commons Attribution 4.0 International License
 https://creativecommons.org/licenses/by/4.0/ -->